This Broccolini Sausage Pasta is made with sausage, broccoli rabe, garlic, diced tomato, orecchiette pasta, olive oil and red pepper flakes.

 See recipe card for Broccolini Sausage Pasta quantities.

-Start by blanching the broccoli rabe in a deep pan of boiling water.
+Start by blanching the broccoli rabe in a large pot of boiling water.
 Put the broccoli rabe in for 2 minutes and take it out.
 When you are done, use tongs to take the broccoli rabe out and set aside.
-Do not strain the water as we will be cooking the pasta inside the same pot of water!
+Do not strain the water as we will be cooking the pasta inside the same pot of water.

 Take the sausage out of the casing and then cutting the sausage into bite sized pieces.
-In a large pan, place 1 tablespoon of olive oil and 1 tablespoon of minced garlic.
+In a large pan, add the olive oil and garlic.
 Wait until the garlic browns and then add the sausage.
 Cook the sausage for 8 minutes, stirring occasionally.

 Pour in the diced tomatoes.
-Stir for 4 minutes and place the blanched broccoli rabe into the sausage mixture.
+Cook for 4 minutes and add the blanched broccoli rabe into the sausage mixture.
 Add salt, pepper and red pepper flakes to your liking.
-Stir everything until the sausage is cooked, about an extra 10 minutes.
-The sausage will be ready when the outside of the sausages are a deep golden brown and the inside is pale but with no sign of pink or blood.
+Keep simmering until the sausage is cooked through, about an extra 10 minutes.
+The sausage will be ready when the outside of the sausages are a deep golden brown and the inside is pale but with no sign of pink.

-Cook the pasta in the same broccoli rabe water and put the pasta back into the pot according to package instructions.
-When both the sausage mixture and pasta are done, combine and enjoy!
+Cook the pasta in the same broccoli rabe water according to package instructions.
+When both the sausage mixture and pasta are done, combine and enjoy.
 Top with parmesan cheese and red pepper flakes to your liking.

 Hint: You only need to add the broccolini in boiling water for 2 minutes.